kevin154/CarND-PID-Control-Project/README.md

 * The PID controller must be implemented as instructed within the preceding lessons
 * The PID controller algorithm parameters must be tuned appropriately to ensure that the vehicle does not oscillate wildly around the test track

 ## Code Layout

-There are four main files associated with the project:
+There are four main scripts associated with the project:

-main.cpp: The central interface to the simulator.
-Receives live data from the environment and returns the calculated steering angle and throttle values pid.hpp: The outline of the PID class, which contains functions needed to calculate and optimise the outputs from the PID controller car.cpp: The implementations of the functions within the PID class helpers.h: Some utility functions for interpreting the sensor information
+* main.cpp: The central interface to the simulator.
+Receives live data from the environment and returns the calculated steering angle and throttle values
+* pid.h: The outline of the PID class, which contains functions needed to calculate and optimise the outputs from the PID controller
+* pid.cpp: The implementations of the functions within the PID class
+* helpers.h: Some utility functions for interpreting the sensor information

-## Implementation
+## Implementation and Parameter Tuning

-Two PID controllers were implemented, one for controlling the steering angle of the vehicle and the other for controlling the speed.
-In order to prevent excessive oscillations the three PID Controller parameters (corresponding to the weights placed on the proportional, integral, and derivative errors respectively) needed to be fine tuned; this was carried out using a mixture of manual tuning from observing test runs and using the Twiddle optimisation algorithm.
+Two PID controllers are implemented, one for controlling the steering angle of the vehicle and the other for controlling the speed.
+In order to effectively control the vehicle and prevent excessive oscillations the three PID Controller parameters P, I and D corresponding to the weights placed on the proportional, integral, and derivative errors respectively need to be fine tuned.

+The three parameters are outlined as follows:

+* P:
+* I:
+* D:

+this was achieved using a mixture of manual tuning and the Twiddle optimisation algorithm.

+As a starting point the parameters were set to some sample figures taken from the lectures:

+* P = 0.3
+* I = 0.0004
+* D = 3

+These were observed to be a good starting point - the vehicle stayed on the track but tended to oscillate.
+The various parameters were manually tuned